 Stingle Photos is a secure, zero-knowledge photo/video encryption and backup/sync application.
 It aims to provide maximum security and privacy for end users to confidently store, backup and sync their photos and videos, without ever fearing of losing them or being compromised and without sacrificing convenience at the same time.

-Currently there are many mainstream photo backup and sync solutions like Google Photos, Apple iCloud, Amazon Photos, etc., but they all have one major problem.
-All of them are not end to end encrypted services.
+Currently, there are many mainstream photo backup and sync solutions like Google Photos, Apple iCloud, Amazon Photos, etc., but they all have one major problem.
+All of them are not end-to-end encrypted services.
 It means that they (provider) can absolutely see your content and do with it whatever they want.
-Furthermore, in the last few years they all started using machine learning to analyse your photos and videos, identify what’s in them, who is in them, what are you doing, where you took these photos and videos and much more.
+Furthermore, in the last few years they all started using machine learning to analyze your photos and videos, identify what’s in them, who is in them, what are you doing, where you took these photos and videos and much more.
 They aggregate all this data and use it for their business needs, cooperation with government agencies and other purposes.
-So in fact you don’t own your own data anymore when using these mainstream services and you have no control over it.
+So in fact you don’t own your own data anymore when using these mainstream services, and you have no control over it.

 Stingle Photos aims to solve that problem.
 All files are encrypted locally with the key that only user has and then only encrypted blobs of data are sent to the cloud.